This page will maintain the compatibility information for the Feast Plugin. We currently support:

 Why isn't the most recent version supported?

-The quick answer is that releases from WordPress and Genesis aren't tested to be backwards-compatible with our themes and plugins.
+The quick answer is that releases from WordPress aren't tested to be backwards-compatible with all plugins.

 Support and maintenance costs around $300/month from companies that specialize in this, such as Nerdpress.net.